 Aggregating data with SQL window functions

-This is an excerpt from my book SQL Window Functions Explained.
+This is a chapter from my book SQL Window Functions Explained.
 The book is a clear and visual introduction to the topic with lots of practical exercises.

 Previously we've covered ranking and offset window functions.